searchivarius/py_mtasklite/docs/pqdm_compatibility.md

 5. Likewise, because we support generic iterables rather than lists, the parameter name `array` was changed to `input_iterable`.
 However, the order of these arguments remains the same, so renaming should not cause any issues if the first two parameters are passed as **positional** arguments.

-5. The 'direct' argument passing mode name in `pqdm` is confusing.
+5. The `direct` argument passing mode name in `pqdm` is confusing.
 Thus, we renamed it to `single_arg`.
 However, this is a default argument passing value (in both `pqdm` and `mtasklite`).
 Thus, unless `direct` is specified explicitly in the code that uses `pqdm` (which is unlikely), no additional changes will be required due to this renaming.

 6. Regarding the bounded execution flag, we set it to `False` by default, which enables "lazy" iteration with a bounded input/output queue.